 Stable Uri to be used for acquiring a snapshot in JPEG format as well as parameters defining the lifetime of the Uri.

-- env:Sender ter:InvalidArgVal ter:NoProfile The requested profile token token does not exist. - env:Receiver ter:Action ter:IncompleteConfiguration The specified media profile does contain either unused sources or encoder configurations without a corresponding source.
+• env:Sender - ter:InvalidArgVal - ter:NoProfile

+• env:Receiver - ter:Action - ter:IncompleteConfiguration

+The specified media profile does contain either unused sources or encoder configurations without a corresponding source.